SiliconSquire/pypm/README.md

 1. Ensure the user has the necessary permissions to run the processes.
 2. Check the project directory for a virtual environment if your Python app requires specific dependencies.
 3. Verify that all required Python packages are installed in the project's virtual environment.
+4. If PyPM isn't starting automatically on boot, check its status with `pypm enable` and re-enable if necessary.
+5. For issues with managed processes not starting, check the autostart configuration with `pypm startup`.

+For any persistent problems or feature requests, please open an issue on the GitHub repository.